Whether you’re planting in the early Spring or Fall, there are things you can do to be prepared to protect your plants from frost.

-Planting a Fall vegetable garden is always a gamble.
-You never know when the first frost is going to come, how many weeks of good weather we’ll have, or if a freak snow storm is going to wipe everything out.
+Gardening is always a gamble.
+You never know when a surprise cold snap is going to come, how many weeks of good weather we’ll have, or if a freak snow storm is going to wipe everything out.

-However, your local topography can affect your likelihood of frost.
+However, your local topography can affect your likelihood of frost or a hard freeze.

-The Frost Dates given by the Farmer’s Almanac are for a light freeze – 29° to 32° – which will likely kill tender young plants that are not protected.
+The last Frost Dates given by the Farmer’s Almanac are for a light frost – 29° to 32° – which will likely kill tender young plants that are not protected.

 Moderate freezes are between 25° to 28° – which will likely kill most plants.
-Severe freezes are colder than 24° and will cause severe frost damage.
+Hard frost is anything colder than 24° and will cause severe frost damage.

-For those first early nights of frost, when there’s still weeks of good weather ahead, there are things you can do to ensure your Fall vegetable garden survives:
+For those first early nights of cold weather, when there’s still weeks of good weather ahead, there are things you can do to ensure your young vegetable garden survives.